 In a Cloud environment, data is continuously saved, providing a high degree of redundancy and integrity.
 An additional benefit is that a user’s data will be readily available even if they switch devices.

-There are few drawbacks to SaaS models, but among them are:
+There are few drawbacks of SaaS applications.

 Some SaaS vendors are easy to sign up to, but difficult to end the contract with, which might lead to situations where porting to a different vendor might entail substantial charges and fees.
 Besides, not all vendors use a standard set of APIs and other tools, which might create conflicts and difficulties.